 Go beyond simply meeting your time requirements.
 The Gleim Online IA Renewal Course helps IAs become more informed inspectors and mechanics by prioritizing content to analyze, synthesize, and evaluate information.

 The Gleim Inspection Authorization Renewal Course (IARC) is designed with the dual purpose of increasing your knowledge in all facets of the inspection process and renewing your IA certificate.
-Your IA expires every odd numbered year (2017, 2019) on March 31.
-You can complete this course at your own pace anytime during the 12-month period preceding your renewal application (from April 1 to March 31).
+Your IA expires every odd numbered year (2019, 2021) on March 31.
+You can complete this course at your own pace anytime during the 12-month period preceding your renewal application (from April 1 to the following March 31).

 The Gleim IARC is the first-ever online course authorized by the FAA to issue a certificate of training upon completion of the online program which can be used for IA renewal.
 Please see our FAA Letter of Acceptance for details.